quixio/quix-streams/docs/connect.md

 # Connect to Quix

-The Quix SDK comes with a streaming client that enables you to connect to Quix easily, to read data from Quix, and to write data to Quix.
+Quix Streams comes with a streaming client that enables you to connect to Quix easily, to read data from Quix, and to write data to Quix.
 The streaming client manages the connections between your application and Quix and makes sure that the data is delivered reliably to and from your application.

 ## Using QuixStreamingClient